-The image shows to the left a cupid, at the center an amorino and to the right a putto.
+The image shows to the left a cupid, at the centre an amorino and to the right a putto.
 It is part of the decoration of Fontaine des Innocents in Paris.

 apse is the usually circular termination of the nave of a church.
 It derives from the design of Roman basilicas (see Basilica di Massenzio).

-In some churches the aisles have an apse too as in this image of the cathedral of Anagni.
+In many medieval churches the aisles have an apse too as in this image of the Cathedral of Anagni.

 |architrave; cornice; entablature; frieze; metope; triglyph|

-All these terms relate to the structure of Greek temples which became a cornerstone of ancient and modern architecture.
+All these terms relate to the structure of Greek temples (e.g. the Parthenon) which became a cornerstone of ancient and modern architecture.

 entablature is the section of the temple between the columns and the roof and it is composed by: